sciZer0/7/v/README.md

 * when any malicious Validator from the list cannot do anything wrong -- since it will be automatically dropped out of the list and replaced with a Validator from the waiting list, and

-* when each Validator may also be dismissed from their position (dropped out of the list) by users (Voters) through democratic voting (Competitive Quadratic Voting),
+* when each Validator may also be dropped out of the list by users (Voters) through democratic voting (Competitive Quadratic Voting),

 * <b>then the wide majority of (or all) Validators in the list will work properly, honestly,</b>